 Making the correct decisions will help build a powerful property damage and personal injury claim.
 It will also help avoid the pitfalls that can significantly reduce your potential compensation.

 Below are 10 steps we’ve created to help you build a successful insurance claim following a New York car accident.
 We’ve also provided answers to the most frequently asked questions.

 Accident scenes are messy – broken glass, leaking fluids, disoriented drivers, and traffic passing ominously close.

 Despite this chaos, New York law requires drivers involved in an accident to immediately stop at the scene or as close as possible.
 Once stopped, it’s imperative to check if anyone has been injured.
 Then call 911 and report the accident.

-Avoid giving your opinion of who caused the accident and why.
 The 911 operator needs specific information to determine whether police, paramedics, and tow trucks need to be dispatched.
+Avoid giving your opinion of who caused the accident.

 Location: Look for street signs, highway mile markers, and landmarks.
-Giving the 911 operator a specific location helps s/he dispatch emergency services without delay.
+Giving a specific location helps the operator dispatch emergency services without delay.

-Description of the scene: Accident scenes are inherently messy.
-Be sure to clearly describe what the scene looks like.
-Be sure to include any potential traffic hazards or things of immediate concern.
+Description of the scene: Accident scenes are chaotic.
+Clearly describe what the scene looks like, including traffic problems or other hazards of immediate concern.